techgnosis/router/readme.md

 # DIY Router

-North Star - as manual as I find palatable, which is generally pretty manual but staying in userland
+Scripts and config files for use on Arch.
+It's very specific for my router hardware.

-## Quick Setup
+## North Star
-Look at `setup.sh` for all the steps
+As manual as I find palatable, which is generally pretty manual but staying in userland

 ## Linux
 The kernel itself needs one setting enabled

-Put [99-ip-forward.conf](99-ip-forward.conf) in `/etc/sysctl.d/`
+Put [ip-forward.conf](ip-forward.conf) in `/etc/sysctl.d/`

 ## Two NICs

 ### intel
-192.168.0.0/24
+192.168.0.222/24

-Gets IP from upstairs router
+IP on upstairs network

 ### realtek
 10.0.0.1/24